nalgeon/sqlean/README.md

 The incubator contains SQLite extensions which haven't yet made their way to the main extension set.
 They may be untested, poorly documented, and without a well-thought API.

-See the full extension list and vote for your favorites!
+See the [full extension list](https://github.com/nalgeon/sqlean/issues/27) and vote for your favorites!
 We'll merge the most popular ones into the main extension set.

-Meanwhile, you can use download compiled incubator extensions as they are and use them if you like.
+Meanwhile, you can download compiled incubator extensions as they are and use them if you like.

 ## Download